Boursin Tomato Pasta (Healthy & High Protein)

 Step 1: Assemble.
 Preheat the oven to 425°F and coat a baking dish with olive oil spray.
 Place the Boursin cheese in the center of the dish, then scatter the tomatoes, sausage, and garlic around it.

 Step 2: Roast.
 Drizzle everything with olive oil and season with salt and pepper.
-Then, pop the baking dish in the preheated oven and roast uncovered for 30 minutes.
+Then, pop the baking dish into the preheated oven and roast, uncovered, for 30 minutes, until the tomatoes burst and you can easily mash them with a fork.

 Step 3: Cook pasta.
 Meanwhile, bring a large pot of salted water to a boil and cook your pasta al dente according to the package directions.
 Reserve some of the starchy pasta water before draining.